 Inevitably there are bound to be some cuts because of the current economic downturn and just how much depends on how much longer the closure continues on for.
 We’ll keep an eye on these projects and let you know all the ramifications of the current Disneyland Paris closure as soon as we have more info.

 This is certainly a unique time in the history of Disneyland Paris and The Walt Disney Company in general.
-We’ve never seen a time when all the theme parks have been closed before and might never again.
+We’ve never seen a time when all the theme parks have been closed before and we’re glad things are starting to turn around.

-We didn’t see this coming but ultimately we think that it was a good decision on the company’s part to close down Disneyland Paris for the time being.
-Obviously putting the health of the guests and Cast Members should be the priority above everything else.
+We think Disney has been pretty cautious overall, obviously putting the health of the guests and Cast Members should be the priority above everything else.

-As the weeks move on Disney will continue to work on a solution for guests so that when the parks open back up guests will be safe.
-We just hope they will find a way to keep the magic alive and not ruin the guest experience with whatever new safety measures are taken.
+As the parks reopen, we just hope they will find a way to keep the magic alive and not ruin the guest experience with whatever new safety measures are taken.

-We will continue to keep the situation in Disneyland Paris under a close eye and let you know of any changes to the closure date, policy changes and when it will finally be open as soon as we have more.
+We will continue to keep the situation in Disneyland Paris under a close eye and let you know of any changes to the reopening, policy changes and any other news as soon as we have more.
 Stay tuned…

 Sign Up For Our Newsletter Today!

-I want to know what you think about Disneyland Paris closing…
+I want to know what you think about the Disneyland Paris reopening…

 Let us know in the comments section below!